rithvikp/autocomp/SETUP.md

 ### Create the worker image
-At this point we will need to stop this VM in order to create the VM image that all the workers will be based on.
-Exit the terminal, stop the VM on the GCP console and wait for it to stop.
+At this point we will need to stop `eval-primary` in order to create the VM image that all the workers will be based on.
+Exit the terminal, stop `eval-primary` on the GCP console and wait for it to stop.

 Go [here](https://console.cloud.google.com/compute/images) and click "Create Image":
 - Name: `worker-image`